 Key statistics:

-- Amazon Level 4 averages $166,000 on salary and requires three years of experience
+- Amazon Level 4 positions average $166,000 annually and require three years of experience

 What Is the Average Annual Salary For Amazon Employees?